classiebit/eventmie-pro-docs/resources/docs/1.5/upgrade.md

 ---

-In `v1.4`, we've made the Admin Panel multi-lingual as well.
+In `v1.5`, we've improved the Admin Panel translations as well.
 Run the below command to copy the Admin Panel language files to your base app.

 ```php
 php artisan vendor:publish --tag=eventmie-pro-voyager-lang --force